 - Navigation Rules

-The Coast Guard offers free inspections and safety checks for personal vessels, and while it would be nice to get an inspection done before purchasing, they will only inspect a boat if you are the owner.
+The Coast Guard offers free inspections and safety checks for personal vessels, and while it would be nice to get an inspection done before buying a boat, they will only conduct an inspection if you are the owner.
 Still, an inspection post-purchase can help quickly determine repairs and replacements to be prioritized.

 Navigation and radio equipment are necessary for any vessel used in open waters and can be as simple as a compass and paper map.
 At the same time, VHF radio systems must have the ability to contact emergency services in case of a Mayday or Pan-Pan scenario.